For immediate release

 (UPDATED Aug.
 2, 2017) Two paintings that once hung in the Governor’s Reception Room, “Father Hennepin Discovering the Falls of St. Anthony” and “The Treaty of Traverse des Sioux,” are moving to newly created exhibit space on the third floor of the renovated Capitol where expanded interpretation can be provided.

 The new exhibit “Reconciling History: Views on Two Minnesota Paintings,” opening Aug.
 11, 2017, focuses on multiple perspectives on the paintings and on their history, meaning and context within the Capitol.

 Visitors will be able to see the paintings up close and explore interpretive panels that feature biographical information about the artists, a description of each artwork, and multiple current perspectives on the pieces.
-The exhibit was developed by conducting video interviews with historians, art experts, Ojibwe and Dakota community members and descendants of European Americans who settled in Minnesota.
-Excerpts from the interviews are featured in the exhibit, and the video interviews will be accessible online at www.mnhs.org/capitol beginning in August.
+The exhibit was developed by conducting video interviews with historians, Western art experts, Ojibwe and Dakota community members and settler descendants.
+Transcribed excerpts from the interviews will be featured in the exhibit, and edited video interviews will be accessible online at www.mnhs.org/capitol by the Grand Opening weekend.

-The renovation of the Minnesota State Capitol provided an opportunity to address issues relating to the Capitol’s extensive artwork—specifically, its historical significance and how it reflects who we are as Minnesotans.
-Following public input, decisions were made in December 2016 to relocate these two paintings from the Governor’s Reception Room because of their inaccurate depictions of American Indians and because of their prominent placement in a room where government business is regularly conducted.
+The renovation of the Minnesota State Capitol provided an opportunity to address issues relating to the Capitol’s extensive artwork and conservation—specifically, its historical significance and how it reflects who we are as Minnesotans.
+Following public input, decisions were made in December 2016 to relocate these two paintings from the Governor’s Reception Room to another location in the Capitol where they could be better interpreted.

-The painting “The 8th Minnesota Infantry (Mounted) in the Battle of Ta-Ha-Kouty” was also removed from the Capitol because it was not original to the space and represents a single painful moment in American Indian history.
+The painting “The 8th Minnesota Infantry (Mounted) in the Battle of Ta-Ha-Kouty” was also removed from the Capitol.
 It is not currently on exhibit.